Tiamarth/MetaLists/voips.md

 (Preemptive responses to likely FAQs)

 **What's a VoIP?**
 *VoIP stands for Voice Over IP.* Basically, a VoIP is software that lets you call people from your computer.
 Messaging apps which do not support voice chat, such as Telegram, will not be included in this list.
-Apps which only support voice chat when accompanied by video through web cam will not be included either.
+Apps which only support voice chat when accompanied by video through web cam, such as Camfrog, will not be included either.

 **What does the "market" data mean?**
-*That's the target demographic of the app.* Obviously any of these apps can be used by anyone, but the people who make them target certain specific people in design and marketing.
-For now I'll be categorizing this list with four obvious marketbases, those being "gamers," "podcasters," "workplace," and "social."
-"Gamers" refers to people who play video games and are looking for a voice solution to communicate with other players; "podcasters" refers to people who host podcasts with remote guests; "workplace" refers to businesses; and "social" refers to apps which are either marketed to the general populace as a way to stay in contact with friends and family, or apps which aren't clearly marketed to any specific demographic.
+*That's the target demographic of the app.* Obviously any of these apps can be used by anyone, but the people who make them target specific groups of people in design and marketing.
+For now I'll be categorizing this list with five obvious marketbases, those being "gamers," "podcasters,", "developers," "workplace," and "social."
+"Gamers" refers to people who play video games and are looking for a voice solution to communicate with other players; "podcasters" refers to people who host podcasts with remote guests; "developers" refers to software developers; "workplace" refers to businesses and students; and "social" refers to apps which are either marketed to the general populace as a way to stay in contact with friends and family, or apps which aren't clearly marketed to any specific demographic.

+That being said, the market any specific app is targeted toward isn't very important.
+You should use what's most popular, regardless of target demographic, because whatever's most popular is likely to be fairly high quality and easy to use.
+Skype, Discord, and Slack - to the best of my knowledge - are, by far, the most popular VoIP applications.
+And Riot is the most popular open source VoIP application.

 ## Data
 VoIPs: 25